2. Development and Review

 18. This preliminary section of the MAF provides the background information for the module.
 Questions are generally administrative and self-explanatory.

-- Q5 Module Co-ordinator: Where it is proposed that co-ordination of the module and/or a significant part of its teaching is to be undertaken by someone who is not a member of A.U., a brief C.V. for the person(s) concerned should be submitted with the module approval form to the appropriate Institute committee.
+- Q5 Module Co-ordinator: Where it is proposed that co-ordination of the module and/or a significant part of its teaching is to be undertaken by someone who is not a member of A.U., a brief C.V. for the person(s) concerned should be submitted with the module approval form to the appropriate faculty committee.

 - Q10 Does the proposal have implications for the structure of any study schemes?
 Please be aware that significant changes to the core of a scheme or a change in level of a module may result in an imbalance in semesters.